Interlisp/Interlisp.github.io/README.md

 The web page maintains an extensive bibliography.
 The information displayed on the webpage is a snapshot of the data stored in our online [Zotero Group Library](https://www.zotero.org/groups/2914042/interlisp).

-The webpage data is updated on a daily version to help ensure it is an accurate reflection of the bibliographic material related to Medley Interlisp.
+The webpage data is updated daily to help ensure it is an accurate reflection of the bibliographic material related to Medley and Interlisp.

 ### gh-pages GitHub Workflow